Visualization of copper in normal (top row) and mutant (bottom row) zebrafish brains. Image by Tong Xiao, Chang lab.

 Faculty evaluations from the interviews inform final admissions decisions, which are made shortly after the second virtual interview visit.
 Official admission offers are sent to successful applicants by early March.

-Applicants that are recommended for admission are invited for an in-person visit March 19-21, 2023.
-During the in-person visit, admits will interact with current graduate students, postdoctoral fellows, and faculty, and attend social events such as a program dinner.
-The goal of the in person visit is to introduce new admits to the neuroscience community at Berkeley, both socially and professionally.
+Applicants that are recommended for admission and waitlisted are invited for an in-person visit March 17-19, 2024.
+During the in-person visit, recruits will interact with current graduate students, postdoctoral fellows, and faculty, and attend social events such as a program dinner.
+The goal of the in-person visit is to introduce new admits and waitlisted applicants to the neuroscience community at Berkeley, both socially and professionally.

 Your application has two essays: the Statement of Purpose (SOP) and the Personal History Statement (PHS).
 In the SOP, you should describe your motivation, preparation and aptitude for PhD study in neuroscience.
 Please include a description of your prior research experience and accomplishments, with enough detail (for at least one project) to illustrate how you think scientifically.
 You should also discuss your future research interests and career goals and why you think Berkeley is a good fit for your PhD training.
 The SOP should be 2-3 double-spaced pages.